nunera/Hydronium/README.md

-*This is mainly a temporary fix to some things including the shitty and buggy ui of hydroxide.*
+*This is mainly a temporary fix to some things including the shitty and buggy ui of hydroxide. (+ adonis bypass)*

 ## Script
 ```lua